 - Touch Screen (or stylus): Similar to a touch pad on a laptop, this allows greater precision than an analog stick for pointing, but can be cumbersome for movement.
 Can also function as a Keypad.
 Used with PDAs, the Nintendo DS, and the iPod/iPhone and Android.
 Comes in multiple varieties:

 - Resistive: thin film pressed inward creates a signal.
 Very precise and supports any reasonably pointy object for input, but easy to scratch and usually not multi-touch capable.
-Most older devices use resistive digitizers, as does the Nintendo DS.
+Most older devices use resistive digitizers, as do the Nintendo DS, Nintendo 3DS and Wii U GamePad.

 - Optical: a grid of lasers surrounds the screen, and their obstruction creates input.
 Can be activated by anything that can block said lasers.
 Most notably featured on some models of HP TouchSmart all-in-one desktops.